MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - EC2 Fleet
   - With a single API call, EC2 Fleet lets you provision compute capacity across different instance types, Availability Zones and across On-Demand, Reserved Instances (RI) and Spot Instances purchase models to help optimize scale, performance and cost
   - Spot Fleet and EC2 Fleet offer the same functionality.
 There is no requirement/need to migrate
-  - do not support multi-region EC2 Fleet
+  - do NOT support multi-region EC2 Fleet
 - Reserved Instance Marketplace
   - online marketplace that provides AWS customers the flexibility to sell their EC2 Reserved Instances to other businesses and organizations
 - Publich IP address is not managed on the instance
   - an alias applied as a network address translation of the private IP address
 - underlying Hypervisor: Xen and Nitro
-- AMI (Amazon Machine Image) is simply a packaged-up environment that includes all the necessary bits to set up and boot your instance
+- **AMI** (Amazon Machine Image) is simply a packaged-up environment that includes all the necessary bits to set up and boot your instance
   - Your AMIs are your unit of deployment
   - When migrating, AWS does NOT copy **launch permissions**, **user-defined tags**, or Amazon **S3 bucket permissions** from the source AMI to the new AMI
 - AMI can be selected/configured based on